 • expanding the brood nest

 and more that I can’t recall at the moment.

 One thing I don’t mention in the video is feeding.
-I have more than enough frames of honey to feed my bees, so I have no need to feed.
+I have more than enough frames of honey to feed my bees, so they got that instead of syrup.
 That’s not always the case.